themefisher/airspace-hugo/README.md

 ## Licensing

 This Theme is released under [Creative Commons Attribution 3.0 (CC-BY-3.0) License](https://creativecommons.org/licenses/by/3.0/)
-If you want to remove the credit simply make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GSG5G2YL3E5V4), so that we can run our contribution to hugo community.
+If you want to remove the credit simply make a Donation , so that we can run our contribution to hugo community.

+### Donate Us (Author)
+This project needs you!
+If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, feel free to donate.
+Your donation is highly appreciated .
+Thank you!

+* **[Donate $10](https://www.paypal.me/themefisher/10USD)**: Thank's for creating this project, here's a tea (or some juice) for you!
+* **[Donate $20](https://www.paypal.me/themefisher/20USD)**: Wow, I am stunned.
+Let me take you to the movies!
+* **[Donate $30](https://www.paypal.me/themefisher/30USD)**: I really appreciate your work, let's grab some lunch!
+* **[Donate $40](https://www.paypal.me/themefisher/40USD)**: That's some awesome stuff you did right there, dinner is on me!
+* **[Donate $50](https://www.paypal.me/themefisher/50USD)**: I really really want to support this project, great job!
+* **[Donate $100](https://www.paypal.me/themefisher/100USD)**: You are the man!
+This project saved me hours (if not days) of struggle and hard work, simply awesome!
+* **[Donate $1500](https://www.paypal.me/themefisher/1500USD)**: Go buddy, buy Macbook Pro for yourself!

+Of course, you can also choose what you want to donate, all donations are awesome !

 ## Hire Us
 We are available for Hiring of your next HUGO project.
 Drop Us a mail [mehedi@themefisher.com](mailto:mehedi@themefisher.com)